 The Focus provides you with multiple ways to frame your shots while keeping everything centered and in focus.

 You can also use it to keep a moving subject in focus when shooting from a distance or create dramatic compositions by adding leading lines or other dramatic shapes into a shot for an artistic look.

 What Can The DJI Ronin-S Do?

 DJI Ronin-S is a gimbal that will make your professional life easier.
 It is a must-have accessory for all videographers, filmmakers, and photographers who want to achieve the perfect shot, regardless of the conditions.

 The DJI Ronin-S makes it easy to film your work with more freedom and creativity.
 This professional stabilizer will help you record stable shots in almost any environment without having to worry about the rigidity of your camera or lens.

 The DJI Ronin-S has a few notable improvements over its predecessor, the DJI Ronin.
 It is smaller and lighter, weighing only 2 pounds and measuring 16 x 4.5 x 6 inches.

 The Ronin also comes with a wireless mobile device holder that allows you to control the gimbal remotely via an app on your smartphone or tablet.
-This ensures that you don’t have to move away from your target while maintaining a good position for recording video or snapping photos.
+This allows you to adjust settings while maintaining a good position for the perfect shot.

 How Do You Get Smooth Shots With Ronin-S?